mwangi-george/Statistical-Analysis/regression.md

 analysis on the sales data with monthly sales.
 In this paper we are going to use marketing data of a certain company to explore linear regression.
-The data the contains advertising budget (in US dollars) for channels Tv, Radio, and Social_media, the type of influencer method, and the sales associated with each channel and influence type.
+The data the contains advertising budget (in US dollars) for channels Tv, Radio, and Social_media, the type of influence method, and the sales associated with each channel and influence type.

 ``` r